GammaZero: Learning To Guide POMDP Belief Space Search With Graph Representations: Introduction

-Graph neural networks (GNNs) have emerged as a natural choice for representing belief states due to their ability to process variable-sized inputs and capture relational structure~\cite{zaheer2017deep}.
-Unlike fixed-size representations that must be tailored to each domain, graph-based representations can encode arbitrary numbers of objects and their relationships, enabling models trained on small problems to generalize to much larger instances.
-This property is crucial for practical deployment, as it allows us to leverage optimal or near-optimal solutions from computationally tractable problems to guide decision-making in scenarios where traditional planning methods fail to scale.
+The success of AlphaZero in fully observable domains demonstrates that learned approximations can effectively replace hand-crafted heuristics~\cite{silver2018general}.
+Algorithms like BetaZero~\cite{betazero2024} have extended this to partially observable domains by training neural networks to predict values and policies from belief states.
+However, reliance on fixed-size inputs creates a representational bottleneck, preventing generalization to larger problem sizes.

-In this work, we present GammaZero, a novel framework for learning to guide belief space search in POMDPs using action-centric graph representations.
+Graph Neural Networks (GNNs) offer a powerful alternative to address this scalability gap.
+While prior work has successfully leveraged GNNs to generalize policies in fully observable planning domains~\cite{mangannavargraph}, their application to the probabilistic belief spaces of POMDPs remains largely unexplored.
+In this work, we present GammaZero, a novel framework for learning to guide belief space search in POMDPs using uncertainty-aware graph representations, enabling a model trained on computationally tractable "toy" problems to generalize to large-scale instances that are computationally expensive for traditional online planners.
 Our contributions are:

-\begin{enumerate} \item \textbf{A graph-based belief representation for POMDPs} that transforms belief states into action-centric graphs encoding relationships between objects, predicates, and actions.
+\begin{enumerate} \item \textbf{A graph-based belief representation for POMDPs} that transforms belief states into action-centric graphs encoding relationships between objects, their attributes, and actions.
 This enables learning from small problems to generalize to larger instances.

-\item \textbf{Integration with Monte Carlo tree search} using learned value functions and action rankings from expert demonstrations on tractable problems to guide search on larger instances where expert planners are prohibitive.